yergin/qt-cmake-vscode/README.md

 -----------

 * Code auto-completion does not work by default in VSCode.
+* Spaces in the app name are replaced with underscores '_' in order for Qt's deployment tools to work.
+You'll need to manually rename the application file after deployment if you want to retain the spaces in its name.
 * Certain app information such as the company name or copyright does not appear in the Windows executable file properties.